ory/docs/README.md

 # Overview

-The Ory documentation is the single source of truth for usage, implementation, configuration, and troubleshooting of the Ory Network and all projects of the [Ory Ecosystem](https://www.ory.sh/docs/ecosystem/projects/).
+Ory documentation is the single source of truth for usage, implementation, configuration, and troubleshooting of the Ory Network and all projects of the [Ory Ecosystem](https://www.ory.sh/docs/ecosystem/projects/).
 The documentation is best consumed through the